theVDude/BlaseballCompact/index.md

 * [Click Here to Install Compact BSB](styles/compact-bsb.user.css)

+## Troubleshooting

+* Try deleting the blaseball styles and reinstalling them!
+Remember to install [BIG SCREEN Blaseball](https://holmesmr.github.io/Blaseball-Userstyles/#big-screen-blaseball) first, and then [Compact BSB](styles/compact-bsb.user.css)

+* I believe there is another commonly used userstyle, `Big Blaseball`, that is not compatible with CompactBSB

 ## Comparisons

 A few screenshots to compare between layouts for normal blaseball, BIG SCREEN Blaseball, and BIG SCREEN Blaseball + Compact BSB